chinweibegbu/learning-fullstack-javascript/learning-back-end/3-sql-backend/Unit Notes.md

   * You can't use `WHERE` in this case because it filters the rows, NOT the groups

 ## Working with Multiple SQL Tables
+See SQL code for this section at `./sample-sql-code/multiple-tables.sql`

 ### Joining Tables
 <img src="../course-images/SQL%20Joins.png">